aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## UI Highlights

 - Iterate over every entry in `ui_controls`.
-For each control, use the template’s table structure (Control / Behavior) and draw facts from the `properties`, `hierarchy`, and relevant method assignments (AllowEdit, enabled, value, etc.).
+For each control, use the template’s table structure (Control / Behavior) and draw facts from the `properties`, `hierarchy`, relevant handlers, and `source` snippets (AllowEdit, enabled, value, clicked methods, etc.).
 Cite control-level snippets and line numbers.
 - Mention datasources explicitly if they supply UI data or enforce Allow*/AutoDeclaration behavior.

 ## Branch Tracker (Global Table)